VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/units.md

 | 1E-12     | Picometer |
 | 1E-15     | Femptometer |

 Millimeters are the smallest one can possibly use in day-to-day life without special equipment.
-But to a nuclear physicist, the Nanometer is the the moon's orbital distance compared to our own height.
+But to a nuclear physicist, the Nanometer is the moon's orbital distance compared to our own height.

 As a result, math becomes a convenient abstraction in order to hide the complexity, while guaranteeing good results.
 After all, if you have two numbers in scientific notation, you simply multiply the base numbers (e.g. 2.5) and then the exponents (e.g. 10^3, and in algebra, that means add their exponents).